lsst-dm/dmtn-056/design.rst

 The :py:class:`DataUnitTypeSet` class provides methods that enforce and utilize these rules, providing a centralized implementation to which all other objects that operate on groups of DataUnits can delegate.

+Documentation for the full set of concrete DataUnits can be found in :ref:`concrete_dataunit_reference`.

 Transition
 ----------